Materials-Consortia/OPTIMADE/optimade.rst

   * On the other hand, if the prefix is recognized, i.e., as belonging to a known database provider, the implementation SHOULD NOT issue a warning but MAY issue diagnostic output with a note explaining how the request was handled.

-The rationale for treating properties from other databases as unknown rather than triggering an error is for OPTiMaDe to support queries using database-specific properties that can be sent to multiple databases.
+The rationale for treating properties from other databases as unknown rather than triggering an error is for OPTIMADE to support queries using database-specific properties that can be sent to multiple databases.

 For example, the following query can be sent to API implementations `exmpl1` and `exmpl2` without generating any errors: